statgenetics/simped/README.md

 ## License and contact

 The upstream distribution did not include an explicit software license.
-The original program and documentation are © Xiaoming Leal and Suzanne M.
+The original program and documentation is © Suzanne M.
 Leal (2005).
 For redistribution terms or questions about the underlying algorithm, contact the original authors.